Being a kid is tough business. Help your kid navigate the ups and downs of their worries and anxiety with these practical tips.

 These help kids understand that things can be resolved even when situations are worrisome.
 It also makes a difference when kids hear you frame your anxiety and stress in a more positive way.
 Start by noticing how you tend to talk about your own stress and anxiety and don’t be afraid of correcting and reframing things if you have to.

 Ultimately, children (of any age) need to feel relaxed and safe when communicating how they feel.
 As the saying goes, a problem shared is a problem halved.
 By offering your kids support and equipping them with the right tools, they’ll be able to navigate tough times with more confidence than ever before.

-Editor’s Note: This post was originally written by Cherrie Chung on 29, January 2018 and updated by Alex Purcell Garcia on 25, May 2019.
+Editor’s Note: This post was originally written by Cherrie Chung on 29, January 2018 and updated most recently in October 2022.